-Answer: The boundaries between the different landslide hazard designation zones are closely related to the surficial geology mapping terrain unit boundaries (Figure 3).
+Answer: The boundaries between the different landslide hazard designation zones are closely related to the surficial geology mapping terrain unit boundaries (Figure 3A).
 The reason for this relationship is that the different soil and rock features have a large influence on how the slopes behave.
-If there is a shape that doesn't seem to make sense, it is helpful to look at the features beside that odd shape.
+For shapes that do not seem to make sense, it is helpful to look at the features beside that odd shape.
 Usually, it will be a terrain feature whose characteristics will govern the shape of the boundary between the two units, like a bedrock outcrop, or a terrain unit that overlaps a previous unit.
 Sometimes, the odd-looking boundary is only because there is a corner or curve in the slope, so that debris from one side falls down in one direction, and material from the other side falls down in a different direction.
-These two debris areas might then meet at the bottom of the slope.
-One example is at the southeast corner of the Starr Hill subdivision, where debris can fall or slide from above Nelson Street, and it can also fall or slide or flow from above 5th Street.
+These two debris areas might then meet at the bottom of the slope, like the southeast corner of Starr Hill, where debris can fall or slide from above Nelson Street, and it can also fall or slide or flow from above 5th Street.
 Since this part of the subdivision is essentially the shape of a bowl, the mapping of the unit boundaries can also reflect slope contours and fall-lines, as well as the surficial geology unit boundaries.
 See also Technical Memo #2, Question #3, for more explanation on how apparently odd-shaped boundaries are determined.